Skip to Main Content

 • Total Donation Amount Committed: Use the data above to calculate the expected return for each donor or household.

-Remember to check back in with your donors to understand their experience with your organization better.
+Remember to check in with your donors to understand their experience with your organization better.
 Your strategy and communications should always keep in mind the feelings and opinions of your donors to keep them coming back.

 “Moves” Outcome Metrics